4626 – In search of Epic light

 Halfway through my stay in the Sossusvlei area I caught a glimpse late one afternoon of what true epic Namibian light is.
 It would not be but a few days later that I would experience the magical light of Namibia for myself……………This is a panoramic stitch of 9 images where I tried to capture the immense expanse of the dunes and light of the rain over the distant Namib Rand.

-I have already started planning a 2013 adventure into Namibia and hope to be able to share it with some of you.
 A big up to Mark and Ruby for a extreme trip on which they shared some amazing insights and photographic magic.
-I cannot wait for the next adventure a little futher north east……………..Please visit the Landscapes Page on my gallery to view more images from this epic adventure as I will be posting them in th enext few days.
+I cannot wait for the next adventure a little futher north east.Please visit the landscape Portfolio section of my website to view more images .

 Peace and Light – AA